bswck/proxyvars/README.md

 ## Ok, but what is this?

-_ZeugVars_ is a Python module for creating context-dependent proxy objects.
+`zeugvars` is a Python module for creating context-dependent proxy objects.

 By 'proxy' we mean any object that forwards attribute access to another object.
 By 'context-dependent' we mean that the object to which the proxy